johnno1962/injectionforxcode/README.md

 select "Injection/Patch project .pch" to make the interface to injection available to all sources.
-This version knows nothing about project files and does not automatically propagate parameters into injection's bundle project so you may need to check things such as include path and compiler/ARC.
+This version knows nothing about project files and does not automatically propagate parameters into injection's bundle project so you may need to check things such as include path and compiler/ARC using the menu item "Injection/Open Bundle Project" and editing it until it builds.

 ## Source Files/Roles: